kevin1997998/shorten-service/README.md

     "reason": ""
 }
 ```
+- return status code 400 if input url is not valid
 ### rediect-url (get)
 - put the url in browser ex: `http://8ffdefbdec956b595d257f0aaeefd623`
+- return status code 404 if short url is not valid

 ## rate-limiting principle
 - at most 3 times in 5 seoconds